Dr. Mike Campbell

 Adjunct Instructor of Music

-Dr. Campbell has served as a guest conductor, clinician and adjudicator in Georgia, North Carolina, South Carolina, Indiana, New Jersey and Pennsylvania, including conducting the Whippany Park High School Wind Ensemble (Whippany, NJ) at an MENC Northeastern Division Conference in Washington, DC.
-This was one of seven high school bands from 13 states selected to perform.
+Dr. Campbell has served as a guest conductor, clinician and adjudicator in Georgia, North Carolina, South Carolina, Indiana, Pennsylvania and New Jersey, including conducting the Whippany Park High School Wind Ensemble at a MENC (now NAFME) Northeastern Division Conference in Washington, D.C.
+His was one of seven high school bands from 13 Northeastern states selected to perform.